apache/asterixdb/asterix-doc/src/site/markdown/install.md

         $ echo $JAVA_HOME

 If you do not see any output, JAVA_HOME is not defined.
 We need to add the following line to your profile located at  /home/joe/.bash_profile or /home/joe/.bashrc, whichever you are using.
-If you do not any of these files, create a ~/.bash_profile.
+If you do not have any of these files, create a ~/.bash_profile.

         export JAVA_HOME=<Path to Java installation directory>